Lorik Sena

-The Lorik Sena was a caste-based private army with its headquarters in Jaitipur village of the Nalanda district of Bihar.
-The majority of its members hailed from the Yadav caste, who were organised by its founder Baiju Yadav, to launch an armed struggle against the Naxalites.
+The Lorik Sena was a caste-based private army of Yadav (Ahir) Community with its headquarters in Jaitipur village of the Nalanda district of Bihar.
+The majority of its members hailed from the Yadav community, who were organised by its founder Baiju Yadav, to launch an armed struggle against Maoists and other communities such as Bhumihars, Rajputs.
 It was another group after Samajwadi Shoshit Sena which recruited primarily from the Ahir-Yadav community.

-According to local folktales, Lorik was a legendary hero of the Yadav raiyyats (peasant[s]) who waged a struggle against the tyranny of repressive kings and the landlords and held the Yadav dignity intact.
+According to local folktales, Lorik was a legendary hero of the Yadav raiyyats (peasants) who waged a struggle against the tyranny of repressive kings and the feudal lords and held the Yadav dignity intact.
 These Senas were based primarily on the name of such community figures, either realistic or mythical who were venerated by whole community.
-While the Rajputs chose the 19th century figure, Kunwar Singh's name for their private army, the Yadav community found their mythical hero as suitable for the same.
+While the Rajputs chose the 19th century figure, King Kunwar Singh's name for their private army, the Yadav community found their mythical hero as suitable for the same.

 History

-The founder of the "Lorik Sena", Baiju Yadav belonged to an influential family of the Jaitipur village and was reported to have worked for Indian National Congress leader Jagdish Sharma, a powerful member of state legislative assembly, who hailed from Bhumihar caste.
-The Sena came into existence after 'Indian People's Front', a radical organisation of the Communists succeeded in mobilising the backward caste peasants in the region, which threatened the socially and economically advantaged Yadavs and Bhumihars of the region.
+The founder of the "Lorik Sena", Baiju Yadav belonged to an influential family of the Jaitipur village and was reported to have worked for Indian National Congress (INC) politician Jagdish Sharma, a powerful member of the Bihar Legislative Assembly, who hailed from the Bhumihar caste.
+The Sena came into existence after Indian People's Front (IPF), a radical organisation of the communists succeeded in mobilising the backward caste peasants in the region, which threatened the socially and economically advantaged Yadavs and Bhumihars of the region.
 The ideological differences and caste hostility between the Yadavs and Bhumihars was kept aside for a while and the richer section of Yadavs in the region tried to mobilise the majority of the poor members of their own caste by invoking the mythological tales of "Veer Lorik".